jonstapleton/trail-guide/README.md

 The `concepts` and `applications` directories contain tutorial elements.
 The `concepts` elements should detail broadly applicable programming concepts (e.g., variables, "if" statements), and `applications` elements should provide details about how those concepts should be applied in a given domain/context using a given tool.
 Most of the time, one Concept will be connected to several Applications.

-### Activities

-The `activities` directory contains practical prompts designed to help learners practice related concepts.
-Each Activity should be connected to one or more Concepts or Applications in the `region-map.canvas`.
-Connected tutorial elements will contain a link to the activity in the "Activity" tab at the top of their associated page and map card.
-Some Applications will be Landmarks (i.e., tutorial elements at the end of a Project).

 ### Projects

 Elements in the `projects` directory describe large "capstone" projects which require learners to synthesize a large number of concepts and/or applications.
 Projects always end with a Landmark: an Application element containing a prompt for the culminating project.
 They also always define an ordered list of `nodes` in the element frontmatter.
 These Nodes are references to the Concepts and Applications learners must draw on to successfully complete the Project.